msbey-cyber/IAM-Labs/README.md

 # 🧭 Identity and Access Management Labs Portfolio

-Welcome to my **Identity and Access Management (IAM)** Labs Portfolio — a collection of hands‑on projects demonstrating practical administration and security skills across enterprise identity<br>platforms.
+Welcome to my **Identity and Access Management (IAM)** Labs Portfolio: a collection of hands‑on projects demonstrating practical administration and security skills across enterprise identity platforms.
-Each lab shows how I implement, configure, and govern user access in different environments to support secure identity lifecycle<br>management.
+Each lab shows how I implement, configure, and govern user access in different environments to support secure identity lifecycle management.

 > Designed to reflect real‑world scenarios from Microsoft Entra ID (Azure AD) and Okta Workforce Identity platforms.